|Do I see it?|

 True, the change was a reduction in our profit-per-move, but taking a grand off the table each time was better than having to pack up and leave town.

-So we went on another live casino-cheat rampage doing the reduced pastpost move.
-Right back inside Caesars Palace, we encountered another steamy situation.
-The pit boss was suspicious but still ordered the dealer to pay the bet.
+So we went on another casino-cheat rampage doing the reduced pastpost move, the same exact move with different value chips.
+Right back inside Caesars, we encountered another steamy situation.
+The floorman was suspicious but still ordered the dealer to pay the bet.

 Because the intercasino advisory warned of chocolate $5,000 chips being pastposted underneath $100 black chips—not $1,000 yellow chips being pastposted underneath $25 green chips.

 For this reason, we were able to continue doing the same move as if we had never been doing it with the chocolate chips.
-After a hundred more of the yellow-green combo, we took heat and then, believe it or not, went right back into the casinos slipping $500 purple chips underneath $5 red chips.
+After bunches more of the yellow-green combo, we took heat again, and then, believe it or not, went right back into the casinos slipping $500 purple chips underneath $5 red chips.
+With no problems getting paid.

 Even I couldn’t believe it!